th1460/r-actions-example/README.md

 ibmcloud fn action create raction raction.zip --docker th1460/ractions
 ```

-This approach could be interesting to reduce the time to build in the request of the function
+This approach could be interesting to reduce the time to build in the request of the function.
+In comparing the speed, this approach was faster than the first one.

 ## References